Copenhagen Central Station: Architecture

 The station was designed by Danish architect Heinrich Wenck, who was head architect of the Danish State Railways from 1894 to 1921.
+The creation of the station project proved to be difficult.
+In the years 1898–1902, Wenck prepared several proposals for a new multi-storey station building, which, however, were rejected by the Rigsdag for being unnecessarily lavish.
+In most of these proposals, Wenck proposed a combined station and administration building for the Danish State Railways, which was rejected.

 The station is designed in National Romantic style, a Nordic architectural style that was part of the National Romantic movement during the late 19th and early 20th centuries, and which is often considered to be a form of Art Nouveau.
 The prominent materials are brick, slate and granite, and a host of decorative details have been added.
 Inspired by Herholdt's railway station, Wenck also used a wooden arch construction both in the two departure and arrival halls and in the 6 arches over the platforms.
 It was probably just as much a stylistic choice, since Wenck rarely used cast iron.
 However, the entire railway station's foundation, basement and the platform that support the railway station site are made of reinforced concrete.

 Wenck's building is a gesamtkunstwerk, where the architect has drawn all the details; right from the Bornholm tiles, benches, the large chandeliers, of which 12 pieces originally hung (2 are set up in the hall, 2 others are found at Østerport Station), the kiosks, wrought iron signs with neat writing, door handles and brass signs with DSB logo and stained glass windows with city coats of arms from Danish cities.

-Jens Lund was responsible for the 10 figures of sandstone on the main facade representing folk types in national costumes (1910).
+The Danish sculptor Jens Lund was responsible for the ten folkloristic figures of sandstone on the main facade representing persons in folk costumes from various parts of the country (1910): Amager, Fanø, Hedeboegnen, Læsø, Mols, Ringkøbing, Salling, Samsø, Skovshoved and southern Funen.